ReglementiXS European Downhill Cup 2023

 All starting times are binding.
 In case of delays or interruptions, the starting order is to be maintained.

 For the Final Run, the starting order will be determined by the results of the Qualifying Run.
 The start order for the Elite Men Super Final is determined based on the reverse result of the final round, with the fastest rider starting last.
 The order in the qualifying run complies with the current UCI ranking and the current total results of the series.

 To compete in the final race run, all riders must start their seeding run/qualification and cross the start line.
 It is not necessary to cross the finish line (DNF).
 Riders listed as DNF will be added near or at the front of the race category for the race run.

 § 11 Red Flag

-In case of the run will be restarted the competitor have to go back to the start immediately without altering his equipment.
+In case of the run will be restarted the competitor has to go back to the start immediately without altering his equipment.
 The race commission will communicate the new start time.

 § 12 Classification

 |License-Categories||Year of Birth|

 All competitors must ride two practice runs during the obligatory training session.
 The training runs will be registered, and the riders can start at the qualifying run only with the registration.
 Each obligatory training run must begin at the official starting point and must end in the finish area.